probr/probr-pack-kubernetes/internal/coreengine/README.md

 type TestHandlerFunc func(t *GodogTest) (int, *bytes.Buffer, error)
 ```

 *Note: The use of a generic here allows for any type of handler to be specified by the logic for a particular feature.
-In `probr-0.1.x` the only test handler is `features.GodogTestHandler`.*
+In `probr-0.1.x` the only test handler is `probes.GodogTestHandler`.*

 An example usage for `GoDogTestTuple` is as follows:

 ```
 coreengine.GoDogTestTuple{
-    Handler: features.GodogTestHandler,
+    Handler: probes.GodogTestHandler,
     Data: &GODOGTESTOBJ,
 }
 ```